Curriculum

 Bible

-All students must successfully complete 1 credit of Bible each year you are enrolled at DC.
+All students must successfully complete 1 credit of Bible for each year enrolled at DC.

-ARCHE - Bible 9 (Required, 1 credit) - Arche is a Greek word for beginnings.
-This word describes the world history, English and Bible courses for freshman year.
-In ARCHE Bible we will focus on how to interpret the Bible (hermaneutics), memorizing the Sermon on the Mount, and the life and work of Jesus Christ.
+Bible 9 (Required 9th grade course, 1 credit) - In Bible 9 we will focus on how to interpret the Bible (hermaneutics), memorizing the Sermon on the Mount, and the life and work of Jesus Christ.
 Embedded in our studies is an examination of the biblical narrative as a single story about Christ.
 Ultimately, the goal is that the student will grow in understanding of truth so that he/she is able to actively engage such texts, rightly discern their meaning, and properly apply them to his/her life.

 Christian Doctrine (Required 10th grade course, 1 credit) - Christian Doctrine is a full-year course designed to provide students with a foundational knowledge of the major doctrines of the Christian faith.
 After a brief introduction, students will study the seven primary areas of Christian doctrine.
-Each student will write a Statement of Faith expressing his or her own beliefs concerning the doctrines covered in class, with a special emphasis on how the student's beliefs relate to how he or she is living.
-The class not only seeks to immerse students in the study of God's Word that they may know God more deeply, love God wholeheartedly, obey God faithfully and instill the concepts and vocabulary of biblical doctrine but to help students to see that the story of Scripture has been progressively unfolded in history, and demands that we think and live in a particular way that is governed by God's Word.
-The desired outcome is for students to formulate and strengthen a Christian worldview, both for life now and as they prepare for the challenges of college and careers in the near future.
+Each student will write a Statement of Faith expressing his or her own beliefs concerning the doctrines covered in class.
+The class seeks to immerse students in the study of God's Word so as to know God more deeply, love God wholeheartedly, obey God faithfully.
+The desired outcome is for students to formulate and strengthen a Christian worldview and to live in a particular way that is governed by God's Word, preparing them for the challenges of college and careers in the near future.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).